 - Begin reading a new book from the reading list

-- Monitor the progress and see if you can get benefit from the practice with.
+- Monitor the progress and see if you can get benefit from the habit with.
 If it doesn’t seem to be getting a desired result, what can you adjust in your intentional experiment that might help?

 - Return to the Trial section in the Adoption Experiment and begin a new loop starting with instruction number 1.

 What Does it Look like?

 Leaders are engaged, connected with the customers and the team, and understand the people whose efforts they lead.
 It requires you to be out front, leading the way.
 This means:

 - You constantly model behaviors you want from your team